-It is the position of the AANEM that EDX evaluations must be performed by physicians1-4 who have comprehensive knowledge of neurological and musculoskeletal disorders to ensure accurate interpretation and diagnosis, and provide patients with quality care.
-The typical EDX evaluation involves: (1) a focused neuromuscular history and physical examination; (2) the development of a differential diagnosis; (3) the examination of muscles and nerves utilizing nerve conduction studies (NCSs) and needle electromyography (EMG); (4) the determination of a diagnosis; and (5) generation of a complete report.
+It is the position of the AANEM that EDX evaluations must be performed by physicians who have comprehensive knowledge of neurological and musculoskeletal disorders to assure accurate interpretation and diagnosis, and provide patients with quality care.
+The typical EDX evaluation involves: (1) a focused neuromuscular history and physical examination; (2) the development of a differential diagnosis; (3) the examination of muscles and nerves utilizing nerve conduction studies (NCSs) and needle electromyography (EMG): and (4) the determination of a final diagnosis.
 The standard of care in clinical practice dictates that each of these components cannot be predetermined or standardized.

 The focused physical examination is directed by the individual patient's particular symptoms and clinical history.
-Based on the history and physical examination, the physician determines the differential diagnosis, identifies the nerves and muscles to be studied, and whether specialized studies such as repetitive nerve stimulation are required.
+Based on the history and physical examination, the physician determines the differential diagnosis, identifies the nerves and muscles to be studied, and whether specialized studies such as repetitive stimulation and somatosensory evoked potentials are required.
 Once a physician has determined the preliminary differential diagnosis, a technician may perform the NCS tests selected by the physician.
-It is the position of the AANEM that direct supervision by a physician, meaning that the physician is on site and immediately available, as defined by Medicare,4 is the minimum standard recommended for all NCS testing.
+It is the position of the AANEM that direct supervision by a physician, as defined by Medicare, is the minimum standard recommended for all NCS testing.

-The results of the initial NCSs are reviewed by the physician on site to ascertain whether additional NCSs are needed.
-NCSs should be reviewed in real time as they are obtained, and the patient should remain in the examination room until the supervising physician has reviewed the NCS results.
-Following the performance of NCSs, the needle EMG examination is formulated and conducted based on the history, physical examination, and NCS data.
+The results of the initial NCSs are reviewed by the physician to ascertain whether additional NCSs are needed.
+NCSs should be reviewed as they are obtained (on-site) and the patient should remain in the examination room until the supervising physician has reviewed the NCS results.
+Following the performance of NCSs, the needle EMG examination is formulated and conducted based on the history. physical examination, and NCS data.

 The EDX physician's performance of needle EMG requires ongoing assessment during the study of each muscle to ascertain what type of abnormalities exist (if any); the significance of the abnormalities; and, based on the results, which other muscles, if any, must be examined. physician's decision to perform additional or special EDX studies is directly guided by the individual results obtained as the physician seeks to establish evidence of a particular medical diagnosis through the studies performed.
 Much of the data used to make a final diagnosis is obtained through observations made during performance of the needle EMG examination.
-Except in unique circumstances, all EDX testing of a single patient should be performed on the same day by the same EDX physician to ensure continuity, consistency, and to provide the best patient care.7
+Except in unique circumstances, all EDX testing of a single patient should be performed on the same day by the same EDX physician to ensure continuity, consistency, and to provide the best patient care.

-It is the opinion of the AANEM that state laws and regulations should define needle EMG as the practice of medicine to ensure patients undergoing these evaluations receive quality care.
+It is the opinion of the AANEM that state laws and regulations should define needle EMG as the practice of medicine to assure patients undergoing these evaluations receive quality care.